 Within walking distance of housing in Ybor is the Hillsborough Community College - Ybor Campus, which is located in several buildings throughout Ybor.
 Fairly recently, a large section of Ybor has been dubbed 'Gaybor' and contains shops, clubs, and restaurants owned by and/or catering to the LGBT community.

 Popular communities: Pebble Creek, Cross Creek, Hunter's Green, Tampa Palms, Wesley Chapel

-New and remodeled housing is available as well as apartments, condos, and town homes in several price ranges.
+New and remodeled housing is available as well as apartments, condos, and townhomes in several price ranges.
 Because it is near to the school, there are many dorm- and suite-style living opportunities.

 Entertainment, dining, and shopping opportunities include chain restaurants, a movie theater, Busch Gardens, Adventure Island, MOSI, and the University Mall.
 There are several popular bars in this area, many frequented by and catering to college students.

-Closer to the airport, further from the school, apartments, houses, town homes, and condos are available that do not cater as much to a college crowd and meet many price ranges.
+Closer to the airport, further from the school, apartments, houses, townhomes, and condos are available that do not cater as much to a college crowd and meet many price ranges.
 This part of North Tampa is also close to the Westshore Plaza and International Plaza, as well as several chain restaurants and bars.

 North Tampa is a good mix for anyone not wanting to choose between suburban or urban living.
-It offers many conveniences of the city, without the constant noise, as well as suburban amenities, without the feel of being so far removed from the city.
+It offers many conveniences of the city, without the constant noise, as well as suburban amenities, without the feel of being far removed from the city.

-Popular communities: Valrico, Dover, Seffner
+Popular communities: Valrico, Dover, Seffner, Fishhawk, Lithia

 The major shopping outlet is Westfield Brandon Town Center, located in the heart of Brandon.
 Entertainment opportunities are pretty standard, including a movie theater, bowling alleys, and pool halls.
-For clubs, museums, concerts, and similar activities, one would have to venture further out to South Tampa, Channelside, or Ybor.
+For clubs, museums, concerts, and similar activities, one would have to venture further out to Downtown Tampa, South Tampa, Channelside, or Ybor.

 The community centers have a total of three pools, a mini water park for young children, and a private movie theater.
 For outdoor recreation, the entire community is full of miles and miles of nature trails, with pavement for cyclists, providing virtually endless fun.